ncsu-stats-it/hpc/README.md

 The folowing will setup your base R-environment and the minimal packages you will need to start running R simulations on the NCSU HPC linux cluster. https://hpc.ncsu.edu/main.php<br>
 &nbsp;<br>
-You will need to request and be given access prior to attempting any of these instructions.
 <hr>
 <pre>ssh UNITYID@login.hpc.ncsu.edu
 $ git clone https://github.com/ncsu-stats-it/hpc